verbb/formie/docs/guides/templating-theming/the-complete-guide-to-rendering-submission-content.md

-# The complete guide to rendering submission content
+# The Complete Guide to Rendering Submission Content

 Formie stores a submission once, then returns that content in different shapes depending on what you are doing with it.
 The same Address field might be a plain string in a log, a structured array in a template, multiple CSV columns in an export, or HTML in a summary screen.